joostdecock/site/pages/docs/designer/tutorial/part-1.md

 > plays an important role in pattern design.
 >
 > It is very common for one pattern to be based on another (often called a block).
-> Because this system of inheritance is build right into the code, we can leverage it
+> Because this system of inheritance is built right into the code, we can leverage it
 > to easily extend one pattern into another.

 Because the `Pattern` class has a `setValue` method, we can just use it as it its part of our class